Tui na: Pediatric Tui na

+In TCM clinical practice, pediatric Tui na is commonly applied with the intent of addressing digestive imbalances (such as indigestion or poor appetite), respiratory issues, and for general wellness.
+Practitioners often advise against its use for children with infectious diseases, fractures, open wounds, or bleeding disorders.

 Efficacy

 A collaborative study between researchers in China and Germany concluded that the use of Tui na techniques can be a safe, low-cost method to reduce back and neck pain.